cbor-wg/cddl/draft-ietf-cbor-cddl.md

 {:cddl}

-A cut in this position means that once the map key matches the name part of an entry that can be produced and carries a cut, other potential matches for the key that occur in later entries in the group of the map are no longer allowed.
+A cut in this position means that once the map key matches the name part of an entry that matches and carries a cut, other potential matches for the key that occur in later entries in the group of the map are no longer allowed.
 (This rule applies independent of whether the value matches, too.)
 So the